How To Figure Out Medicare Health Insurance

 When we reach retirement age, we begin to receive a monthly check from the government.
 This is not a gift.
 Throughout our lives, money is taken from our salary and paid into the Social Security Administration.

 Medicare is a government administered health insurance program for people over 65 years old or people with disabilities.
-It is not free, though Medicaid does help people of low income with some of their health needs at no cost.
+Medicare health insurance is not free, though Medicaid does help people of low income with some of their health insurance needs at no cost.

 Original Medicare Parts A & B

 Medicare Part A pays for inpatient hospital visits.
 There is no charge to the patient who is on SSI.

 Medicare Part B pays for the doctor office visits, with basic and some preventative health care issues.
 There are specifics on what it will and will not pay.
 There is a premium for part B which is deducted from the patients Social Security Income check every month.
 Part A & B only pays for 80% of the medical costs and the policyholder pays the remaining 20%.
 For that remaining 20% there is a supplemental policy available for purchase, also called a Medigap plan.

 Medicare Part C